Hrafngud/gungnr/README.md

 ## Recommended tunnel setup (host-installed)
 This project assumes a locally-managed tunnel with `cloudflared` running as a system service on the host.
-This is the primary path; the panel never edits tunnel state from the API container, and the host worker applies changes instead.
+This is the primary path; the panel updates DNS/ingress via the Cloudflare API when configured, but tunnel setup and service management stay on the host.

 1) Install `cloudflared` on the host.
    - Follow the official install guide for your OS: